teabitter/teabitter/README.md

 - Adobe Photoshop Visual Design
 - HTML and CSS
 - Java
-- Software Development (In Progress)

 ## Currently Working On
-- Preparing for the Software Development certification.
 - Exploring front-end and back-end integration for personal apps.

 ## Let's Connect